Artificial intelligence is already making its mark on many industries.

-For example you might receive a warning like: “Note: 77% of applicants in your industry mention at least one sales metric when listing their prior job duties with this job title.
-We recommend adding one.”
+For example, you might receive a notification like: “77% of applicants in your industry mention at least one sales metric when listing their prior job duties with this job title.
+We recommend adding at least one.”

 I just finished doing my taxes, and I used an online software program.